dboddie-canonical-work/disgorged-docs/the-snapcraft-yaml-schema.rst

 ..
 8337.md

-.. \_the-snapcraft-yaml-schema:
+.. _the-snapcraft-yaml-schema:

 The snapcraft.yaml schema
 =========================

 The *snapcraft.yaml* file is the main entry point to create a snap through Snapcraft.
 It contains all the details the *snapcraft* command needs to build a snap.

-   ℹ See `Snapcraft checklist <snapcraft-checklist.md>`__ for an overview of the typical project details needed before creating *snapcraft.yaml*.
+   ℹ See :ref:`Snapcraft checklist <snapcraft-checklist>` for an overview of the typical project details needed before creating *snapcraft.yaml*.

 In general, snapcraft.yaml can be organised into three principle sections: